jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 # UI Components vs Microfrontends (Business Components)

+We're used to work with UI Components.
 The most of companies have developed a set of UI components, from simple inputs to complex tables or elements.
-This components doesn't work by themselves because they don't call to the API to manage data.
-Instead, they need other components call to the API.

-> Microfrontends means:
->
-> - End-to-end business components
-> - UI components, views and behaviours
-> - Backend API calls
-> - Logic or State
+We build complex components or features using these UI Components because these UI Components don't make sense by themselves for the final user.

+Something make sense to the final user if it has an UI and manages Data.
+If the final user could see just the UI Component used in the "Movements table", he would see a dummy or a empty table and he couldn't perform any business operation over that component.

-**A Microfrontend is a piece of software that makes sense for the end user by itself**. **If the final user could access to the Microfrontend independently, the final user gets value from that Microfrontend and he could do a business operation**.
+> A Microfrontend is a piece of software that makes sense for the end user by itself.
+If the final user could access to the Microfrontend independently, the final user gets value from that Microfrontend and he could do a business operation.

 For instance:

-- Microfrontend - Account Detail: UI views and backend for frontend making the necessary API calls for getting the account info
+- Microfrontend - Account Detail: UI views and Backend for Frontend performing the necessary API calls for getting the account info
 - Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog
 - Microfrontend - Customer Profile: UI views and backend API calls for managing customer profile

-An UI Component, doesn't have sense by itself to the end user because it doesn't manage backend services.
+> An UI Component doesn't make sense to the end user because it doesn't manage data by itself.
+Usually, calls to backend services are performed outside these UI Components.

-As I said in the previous section, Microfrontends require to be loaded at runtime and not being packaging inside the application.
-Usually, the components catalog is published in NPM and it's declared in the application is going to use them.

-If the components are Web Components they can be imported in any application independently of how it's built.
-This is OK for Microfrontends because we'll see later a principle of Microfrontends Architecture about different technology choices.
-But, if the components are built with an specific framework to be imported in applications built with the same framework there is a limitation about setting a Microfrontends Architecture because a "vendor coupling" is declared

-UI Components could be part of the visual layer of a microfrontend.
-Within a microfrontend, those UI Components plus backend components acquire real business capabilities to the final user:
+UI Components could be part of the visual layer of a Microfrontend.
+Within a Microfrontend, those UI Components plus backend components acquire real business capabilities to the final user:

 ![microfrontend-vs-uicomponents](/images/microfrontends/microfrontend-vs-uicomponents.png)